ComScore

 • Why I Love It: beginner-friendly, <10 ingredients, kid-friendly, special occasion-worthy

 OK, so Jews don’t get Christmas.
-But we do get eight nights of crispy, fried potato pancakes, slathered in all the applesauce and sour cream we can handle.
+But they do get eight nights of crispy, fried potato pancakes, slathered in all the applesauce and sour cream they can handle.
 It just might be an even trade.
+The trick to their crispness is grating the potatoes, then squeezing out all their excess moisture.
+Pair these dishes with a festive holiday drink, Manischewitz sangria, or a warm apple cider with honey, to complete the celebration.

 • Time Commitment: 5 hours and 40 minutes